tensorflow/hub/docs/tutorials/image_retraining.md

 Modern image recognition models have millions of parameters.
 Training them from scratch requires a lot of labeled training data and a lot of computing power (hundreds of GPU-hours or more).
-Transfer learning is a technique that shortcuts much of this by taking a piece of a model that has alreay been trained on a related task and reusing it in a new model.
+Transfer learning is a technique that shortcuts much of this by taking a piece of a model that has already been trained on a related task and reusing it in a new model.
 In this tutorial, we will reuse the feature extraction capabilities from powerful image classifiers trained on ImageNet and simply train a new classification layer on top.
 For more